 Food choices matter

 The foods you eat really can affect the health of your teeth.
 Dentists recommend getting enough calcium, limiting sugary drinks, and eating a lot of crunchy, high fibre foods like carrots, apples and broccoli.
+Even crunchy peanut butter is a good choice.
 The good news is the foods that are good for your teeth are also good for your health!

 Swirl some water after drinks that stain